 Sensitive Content Risk

 You can find the locations with the most sensitive content using their Risk scores.
 Egnyte Protect calculates a Risk score for each file and each location on a scale of 1 to 9 based on the type of contained sensitive content.
 Locations with more files with more sensitive content will have higher Risk scores.
 For example, a folder containing files with highly sensitive information such as employee Social Security numbers will have Risk scores closer to 9, while a folder containing just files with telephone numbers will have Risk scores closer to 1.

 When you click on the row for a location, you can see more details about the sensitive content found inside the location.

 These details include:

-You can also find a tool here to permit any sensitive content detected in the location, as long as it matches certain classification policies.
-For example, the Finance folder may be permitted have sensitive content matching the GLBA built-in policy but it is not permitted to contain internal R&D files that are matched by a custom policy.
+You can also use a tool to permit any sensitive content detected in the location, as long as it matches certain classification policies.
+For example, the Finance folder may be permitted to have sensitive content matching the GLBA built-in policy but it is not permitted to contain internal R&D files that are matched by a custom policy.

 Content Classification Progress